Coast Guard, DOT.

 Background and Purpose

-This security zone includes all water extending 300 feet from the shoreline of the left descending bank on the Upper Mississippi River beginning from mile marker 506.9 and ending at mile marker 506.7.
-This security zone is necessary to protect the public, facilities, and surrounding area from possible acts of sabotage or other subversive acts at the Quad Cities Generating Station.
-All vessels and persons are prohibited from entering the zone without the permission of the Captain of the Port St. Louis or his designated representative.
+This zone includes all water extending 300 feet from the shoreline of the left descending bank on the Upper Mississippi River, beginning at mile marker 507.3 and ending at mile marker 506.3.
+All persons and vessels are prohibited from entering the security zone without the express permission of the Captain of the Port St. Louis or his designated representative.

 Under the Regulatory Flexibility Act (5 U.S.C.
 601-612), we considered whether this rule would have a significant economic impact on a substantial number of small entities.
 The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.